vain/asciiworld/README.md

 `-W path`: Instead of creating ASCII output, you can save the resulting image as an "uninterpreted" PNG file.
 You will want to use `-w` and `-h` together with this option.

+`-t "some title"`: Adds a title label in the upper right corner.

 CREDITS
 =======